Maranchery

 Maranchery is a census town within the circle of Ponnani taluk, Malappuram district, in the Indian state of Kerala.

 Geography

-This village is surrounded by the Biyyam Kaayal, a backwater associated with the Naranipuzha River, on one side and Veliankode village on the other.
-As of the 2001 Provisional Statistics, Maranchery has a geographic area of 20.47 km².
-Kundukadavu Purangu Thamalassery, Maradi, Vadamukku, Panambadu, Parichakam and Mukkala are village areas under Maranchery Panchayat.
+This village is surrounded by the Biyyam Kaayal, a backwater associated with the Naranipuzha River on one side and Veliankode village on the other.
+As of the 2001 provisional statistics, Maranchery has a geographic area of 20.47 km².
+Kundukadavu, Purangu, Thamalassery, Maradi, Vadamukku, Panambadu, Parichakam, and Mukkala are village areas under the Maranchery Panchayat.

 History

 Maranchery was formerly home of the Azhvanchery Thamprakkal, now located in Athavanadu.